Not Time’s Fool

 His mind abuzz, Anarchy ended up totally missing the majority of the final three episodes of The Witcher, unable to focus on whatever the fuck Geralt or Yennefer were doing because Holy fuck, marriage exists.

-Would Chey want to get married, though?
+want to get married, though?
 Like, for real?
 Anarchy wondered.
-He’d said thank you to Kohao…
+He’d said thank you to Kato…

 Anarchy fussed internally to himself: They’d been dating-dating for under two years, was that too short?